 Online Secondary Education Degree Programs Resource

 A bachelor’s degree in secondary education prepares a teacher to work in middle schools and high schools.
 The degree can be obtained by education professionals such as teachers or principals.
-Those who pursue a secondary education degree will often focus on a particular subject, such as math or English.
+Those who pursue a major in secondary education will often focus on a particular subject, such as math or English.
 Most secondary education degree programs even offer the ability to receive teaching credentials, which most people need to get a job in education.
 Additionally, all 50 states and the District of Columbia require public school teachers to be licensed.
 There are also many options for those who wish to study for a secondary education degree online.
 Online degrees in education provide the student with a quality education, while allowing a great deal of flexibility as to how and when to study.

 Secondary Education Degrees & Certification

 There are many careers that one can acquire with a bachelor degree in secondary education.
 This includes but is not limited to teachers, counselors, principals and administrators.
 An individual with a secondary education degree can find work in a public or private school at the middle school, junior high, or high school level.

 Once a degree is obtained, graduates will qualify for high school jobs in the state in which they are certified.
 For example, those who major in secondary education with English as their content area can expect to receive secondary education jobs teaching high school English, literature, speech, or writing.
 A middle school endorsement will qualify a graduate to teach grades 5-8, in addition to high school jobs.
 Additional endorsements are possible in areas such as coaching and driver’s education, which make the graduate more marketable to prospective employers.